70 In Is How Many Feet

 Augmented Reality (AR) Applications

 Augmented reality (AR) is beginning to play a role in measurement and unit conversions.
 AR apps can use a smartphone or tablet's camera to measure distances and dimensions in real time, automatically converting between inches and feet.
-These apps can be particularly useful for DIY projects, interior design, and construction.
+These apps can be particularly useful for DIY projects, interior design, and construction And that's really what it comes down to..

 Standardization and Global Compatibility